 - 2 tablespoons olive oil

-- If the turkey is becoming too dark at any point, cover loosely with foil.
+- If the turkey becomes too dark at any point, especially the drum sticks and wingtips, cover the parts loosely with foil.